Fletcher Bowron: Later life

 Following his retirement from the bench, he served as director of the Metropolitan Los Angeles History Project, hiring Robert C. Post, then a graduate student at UCLA, as his chief researcher.
 In 1967, Bowron was named chairman of the city's Citizen's Committee on Zoning Practices and Procedures.

 After finishing work on September 11, 1968, he suffered a fatal heart attack while driving home.
 While his body lay in state in the Los Angeles City Hall rotunda, people came to pay their respects.
 He is buried at Inglewood Park Cemetery.

+Personal

+The Bowrons were members of the Jonathan Club.

+Other

+Bowron urged the defeat of these opposition City Council candidates in 1939, a so-called "purge list":